 When coming up with a brand name, don’t overcomplicate it.
 Keep things simple and easy to understand.
 If you end up spending six months trying to figure out a name, you’re doing something wrong.

 While getting other people’s opinions is important, be careful not to let too many views convolute what is meaningful to you.
 Also, be careful to avoid any possible negative connotations with your brand name.
+This can negatively impact your social media strategy and the overall public opinion of your brand.
 When the founders of Twitter were creating a name for the product, they looked at names like “Twitch” and “Jitter.”
 They eventually decided against those names because they realized those words sounded too much like what someone might associate with addiction.